 Breaks help you fuel up

-You can’t drive a car from __ to __ in one tank of gas.
+You can’t drive a car from New York to Florida in one tank of gas.
 You need to fill up.
 Practice the same with your day.
-After you accomplish a task give yourself a few minutes to relax, watch a youtube video, or speak to a friend.
+After you accomplish a task give yourself a few minutes to relax, watch a Youtube video, or speak to a friend.
 These moments will give your brain and body a rest to reenergize and maintain focus on what is to come.

 Slow and steady